assay-it/blueprint-continuous-quality/README.md

 # Advanced Suite Sample

 Here is an example application to show https://assay.it in actions.
-It talks about advanced topics such as Behavior as a Code development, integration with CI\CD and depict the workflow.
-Please look into [simple suite sample](https://github.com/assay-it/sample.assay.it).
+It shows a reference implementation of [Everything is Continuous](https://doc.assay.it/2020/07/01/Everything-is-Continuous.html) workflow, shows advanced usage of Behavior as a Code paradigm and integration with CI/CD.
+Please take also a look into [simple suite sample](https://github.com/assay-it/sample.assay.it).

 ## Inspiration